Summation and the Poisson formula

 The term on the right is defined for all $z$ in a neighborhood of $1\in\T^k$.
 This suggests that the value of $F_f(0,1)$ can be `forced' by setting $z=1$ in the above formula when $s\neq k$ by choosing $m\in\N$ so that $m^{s-k}\neq 1$:

+The term on the right in equation (\ref{hintro}) is checked be independent of the choice of $m$.
 The procedure above leads to the definition of h-summability (or h-convergence) of a series .
 It is in fact an iteration of the method that defines t-summability.
-The precise definition is given in the next section.
+The precise definition is given in \S2.3.
 The series $\sum{0\neq n\in\Z^k}f(n)$ is h-summable when $(s,\epsilon)\neq (k,1)$ and its sum is given by (\ref{hintro}) when $s\neq k$.